Zaccheus Rogers Journals, 1816-1819: Finding Aid

 Description of Contents

-The Zaccheus Rogers Journals, comprising three linear inches of documentation in two volumes, span from 1816 to 1819.
+The Zaccheus Rogers Journals, comprising 0.25 linear feet of documentation in two volumes, span from 1816 to 1819.
 The journals are the product of Rogers' service aboard the merchant vessels Columbia, Alexander, and True American.

 The journals focus primarily on the daily events and occurrences aboard the vessels they represent, with notations on weather, winds, course, sails, and vessels encountered throughout the cruises.
 The first volume is the product of cruises aboard the schooner Columbia and brig Alexander between Canton, China, the Sandwich Islands (Hawaii), and Norfolk Sound (Sitka, Alaska).
 The second volume is the product of a cruise of the True American from Canton to England and Germany.
 While the primary focus of the volumes is the shipboard events of the respective vessels, both volumes make occasional references to Rogers' life and duties, including his nine-month stay in Hawaii after separating from the Alexander in 1817 and his carpenter's work overhauling True American.

 The Zaccheus Rogers Journals are the physical property of Nimitz Library.
 Copyright belongs to the authors or creators of the works, or their legal representatives.
 For further information, consult the Head, Special Collections & Archives.

 It is the responsibility of the researcher to secure written permission to publish, reprint, or reproduce material from Special Collections & Archives.
 The researcher assumes responsibility for infringement of copyright or literary or publication rights.
 Please contact the Head, Special Collections & Archives for permission to publish and for further information.

 The Zaccheus Rogers Journals were previously the property of Edwin T. Rogers of North Marshfield, Massachusetts.

 Transfer from the Naval Academy Museum in February 1975.